 Joining us on the Frontline programme, you could be working in one of the following areas:

-We expect to partner with local authorities in County Durham and Tyne and Wear.
-This may include Durham, Hartlepool, Newcastle and Gateshead.
+We expect to partner with local authorities in Tyne and Wear and County Durham.
+This may include Newcastle, Gateshead and Hartlepool.

 Yorkshire and the Humber

-We expect to partner with local authorities in North Yorkshire.
+We expect to partner with local authorities in North Yorkshire and North Lincolnshire.
 This may include York, Middlesbrough, Scarborough, Richmond and Selby.

 We expect to partner with local authorities in the Greater Manchester, South Lancashire, Merseyside and Warrington.
-This may include Manchester, Oldham, Rochdale, Wigan, Warrington, Wirral and Knowsley.
+This may include Manchester, Oldham, Rochdale, Wigan, Warrington, Wirral, Sefton and Knowsley.

-We expect to partner with local authorities in Derbyshire, Leicestershire, Rutland and Nottinghamshire.
+We expect to partner with local authorities in Derbyshire, Leicestershire, Rutland, Northamptonshire and Nottinghamshire.

 We expect to partner with local authorities in West Midlands (county), Staffordshire and Warwickshire.
-This may include Birmingham, Sandwell, Dudley, Walsall, Stoke, Coventry and Wolverhampton.
+This may include Solihull, Sandwell, Dudley, Walsall, Stoke, Coventry and Wolverhampton.